ranaswe2/heviux-backend/README.md

-## Introduction To Heviux
+# Introduction To Heviux

 Heviux is a start-up brand for fashion businesses based in France.
 This software project aims to manage the overall Heviux system.
 The front-end part of the project is developed by another team.
 This system produces 50+ RESTful APIs to connect the front end.
 I used Postman to test the API.
 You have found the API List (tested from Postman) in "heviux-backend/postman_api_collection" path.

+# Technology Used
+* Laravel 10
+* Postman

-## Settings
+# Settings

 Before running this system, define '.env' file correctly, install composer and vite.
 I suggested you to define the '.env' file as: